Trump’s rush for a deal with Putin leaves Ukraine and Europe scrambling

 And there’s a big risk he’s being played by Putin.
 The Russian leader warmed the atmosphere ahead of the Saudi talks by handing Trump victories with the release of several US prisoners, including on Monday with Kalob Byers, 28, who was arrested on drug smuggling charges last week.

 And Trump thinks he came away from his call with the Russian leader last week with a pledge to talk sweeping nuclear arms cuts.
-This is one reason why the Saudi talks involving Secretary of State Marco Rubio and national security adviser Mike Waltz are so important: They must test Russia’s seriousness and protect Trump from overzealous interpretations of Russian concessions.
+This is one reason why the Saudi talks involving Rubio and national security adviser Mike Waltz are so important: They must test Russia’s seriousness and protect Trump from overzealous interpretations of Russian concessions.

 The stakes are huge.
 A hurried peace deal that strengthens Russia and weakens European security by validating Putin’s expansionism would likely sow the seeds for an even worse future war.